patbeagan1/MaintenenceKeep/Readme.md

 A testing page that lets you add and update tasks

+## How to read the status page

+Each row is a task that needs to be completed every so often.
+The tasks on the board are color coded based on how much time you have left to complete it

+- green
+  - you have more than 50% of the time left
+- yellowgreen
+  - you have more than 20% of the time left
+- yellow
+  - you still have time, but less than 20% left
+- red
+  - you are overdue

 ## How to read the data file

 This is an example `data.txt` file